 V is for victory

 It is not difficult to see why a V-line face is one of the most sought after feature from Gangnam to Saint Topez.
 While the word ‘face lift’ by any means,be it the traditional surgical way or via non-surgical options such as thread lift usually conjure up images of a middle aged or elderly woman with a falling face, the Koreans are looking at it and embracing the technology in a different manner.
 Instead of waiting out till a certain time in life to check in to a surgery for a complete overhaul, younger Korean women are smartly tackling the first signs of aging to stop Time in its tracks.
 One of the major breakthroughs in Medical Aesthetics that’s fast gaining a cult following is the newer generation of shorter facial threads that can be better manoeuvred and thus allow partial facelifting for selected area(s) that need to be fixed.
-The Infinity Neck Thread Lift beautifully addresses some of the most telling signs of aging, tackling sagging neck skin and double chin to restore jawline to more youthful and desirable proportions.
+The Infinity Neck Thread Lift is a lunchtime facelift treatment that beautifully addresses some of the most telling signs of aging, tackling sagging neck skin and double chin to restore jawline to more youthful and desirable proportions.
 Depending on the amount of skin laxity, more or less threads (usually 4 to 8) are inserted to give the best outcome.
 There are little to no downtime and generally, it shouldn’t prevent you from returning to work after a day or two.
 Slight swelling secondary to the anaesthetic injections made for the procedure to be almost pain-free can last between 6 to 24 hours.
 As with all procedures that involved needles and injections, small pin-prick marks and bruises can happen at times.
 However, as these are usually placed on the underside of the jawline, visibility is much reduced unless closely scrutinized.